Favorite your Message Center and Roadmap items. Access them anytime via your Profile. Export and share with your team or your LLM.

 [When this will happen:]

-General Availability (Worldwide): We will begin rolling out mid-July 2025 (previously late June) and expect to complete by end of February 2026 (previously early October 2025).
+General Availability (Worldwide): We will begin rolling out mid-July 2025 (previously late June) and expect to complete by end of September 2026 (previously end of May).

 [How this will affect your organization:]